Oxide: The Essence of Rust: Related Work

-\paragraph{Cyclone} \citeN{grossman02:cyclone} developed Cyclone, whose goal was to be a safe C alternative.
+\citet{grossman02:cyclone} developed Cyclone as a safe C alternative.
 To do so, they rely on techniques from region-based memory management~\cite{tofte94:region-inference, tofte97:regions}.
-However unlike Rust, regions in Cyclone indicate where an object is in memory (for example, if it is on the stack or the heap).
-As noted early on in \Sec{sec:borrowing}, the meaning of regions in Rust (and \lang) is different.
-Approximate provenances correspond to static approximations of a reference's possible origins, without requiring any realization to a particular memory model.
-Similar to our effort to develop \lang, \citeN{grossman02:cyclone} and \citeN{fluet06:linrgn} developed formal semantics to build an understanding of the essence of Cyclone.
+For Cyclone, regions indicate where an object is located in memory (e.g. on the stack or heap), while in \lang regions are used for managing \emph{aliasing} by abstracting over a reference's possible origins, regardless of the memory mode at runtime.
+Like \lang, \citet{fluet06:linrgn} developed a formal semantics to demonstrate the essence of Cyclone.